 For people who are more interested in career progression to line management than developing their technical skills, competition among peers is by far the biggest barrier.
 Depending on the size of the team you are working in, company politics and your natural ability to stand out as a leader, the time taken to progress can vary greatly, but there are a few things that you can do to reduce the amount of time that it takes.
 Being a top performer will not necessarily make you a good manager but you are unlikely to get promoted if you do not perform your current job well.
 Demonstrate going beyond the minimum expectations of your role and show initiative by doing things without having to be asked to do them and help your colleagues to perform well too if they are struggling.
 It is also very important to make your ambitions clear to the right people.
 Staff appraisals are the perfect opportunity to demonstrate your ambition and long-term goals to your seniors.
 If your company does not do regular appraisals, ask your manager or HR department about how to apply for a more senior position.

-To demonstrate examples of career paths that have proven success, below are some recent examples of some of the candidates that Proclinical has helped to further their careers.
+To demonstrate examples of career paths that have proven success, below are some examples of some of the candidates that Proclinical's pharmacovigilance team has helped to further their careers.

 Like many others, this individual started their career in case processing as a pharmacovigilance officer.
 Their next career move took them to work for a health authority as a scientific assessor where they were trained in signal detection and risk management.
 After gaining sufficient experience in this role they were able to get a signal detection and risk role at a large global pharmaceutical company.